Pembrolizumab, Keytruda® New Cancer Treatment

-It is administered as an intravenous solution, which means that the nurse inserts a small needle or cannula into the patient vein in the arm or chest and connects it to a drip, which will administer the drug over a 30 minutes period, every three weeks
+It is administered as an intravenous solution, which means that the nurse inserts a small needle or cannula into the patient's vein in the arm or chest and connects it to a drip, which will administer the drug over 30 minutes, every three weeks.

-How long does a patient stay on Pembrolizumab Treatment?
+How Long Does a Patient Need to Stay on Pembrolizumab Treatment?

 There is not a precise time frame for the treatment duration.
 It depends on several individual factors related to:

-- The cancer response, the treatment should be administered as a single dose every three weeks as long as the activity of the cancer cells is reducing and some remission (improvement) of the disease is observable. the average duration of the treatment is two years
+- The cancer response, the treatment should be administered as a single dose every three weeks as long as the cancer cells' activity is reducing, and some remission (improvement) of the disease is observable. the average duration of the treatment is two years.

-- The patient immunological status, Pembrolizumab induces the destruction of the malignant cells or cancer cells by the lymphocytes T, which form part of the normal human body immune response.
-However, either the disease or the drug might affect the immune response, preventing the drug appropriated mechanism of action, and altering the healthy body cells.
+- The patient immunological status, Pembrolizumab, induces the destruction of the malignant cells or cancer cells by the lymphocytes T, which form part of the normal human body immune response.
+However, either the disease or the drug might affect the immune response, preventing the drug's appropriate action mechanism and altering the healthy body cells.

-- The presence of any intolerable side effect; treatment must stop is any severe side effect become sharp enough, or the drug shows any toxicity sign
+- The presence of any intolerable side effect; treatment must stop if any severe side effect becomes sharp enough, or the drug shows any toxicity sign.

-- Immune-mediated induced colitis, it is an inflammation of the bowel, which produces severe diarrhea and malabsorption of nutrient from food or pills.
+- Immune-mediated induced colitis is an inflammation of the bowel, which produces severe diarrhea and malabsorption of nutrients from food or pills.

-- Immune-mediated induced pneumonitis, it is the inflammation of the lung tissue, which is not produced by an infection.
+- Immune-mediated induced pneumonitis is the inflammation of the lung tissue, which is not produced by an infection.
 The lung tissue inflammation might block the respiratory process and produce air grasping.
 In severe episodes, it may be a life-threatening condition.

-- Immune-mediated hepatitis, it is the inflammation of the liver, which is neither caused by infection nor by toxics.
+- Immune-mediated hepatitis is the inflammation of the liver, which is neither caused by infection nor by toxics.

-- Hypophysitis, it is the inflammation of the pituitary gland, and it produces severe body imbalances due to wrong regulations of various essential human body hormones.
+- Hypophysitis is the inflammation of the pituitary gland, and it produces severe body imbalances due to wrong regulations of various essential human body hormones.
 The worst presentation affects the adrenal glands.

-- Type I diabetes mellitus; it is the deficiency in the production of the insulin hormone, which produces an increase in blood sugar levels
+- Type I diabetes mellitus is the deficiency in insulin hormone production, which increases blood sugar levels.

 - Doctors will require patients to inform and report any of the critical signs or symptoms to watch for side effects or toxicity.

-- Several X rays and MRI may be done to assess the disease stage.
+- Several X-rays and MRIs may be done to assess the disease stage.

 1. First Immunotherapy Approved for Gastric Cancer. https://www.medscape.com/viewarticle/886114